 Scope

 Each month, you should keep track of your spending, income, savings, and tax savings and planning as part of your financial plan.
-As a result, financial planning includes not only the creation of money but also the laying out of a plan of action to achieve one’s financial goals.
+As a result, financial planning and wealth management includes not only the creation of money but also the laying out of a plan of action to achieve one’s financial goals.

 Wealth management, on the other hand, is only concerned with your current wealth and ways to increase it via investments that guarantee high returns.